-18th century brewery meets the 21st century in Central Brighton
+A traditional 18th century brewery gives us a modern tap-room in Central Brighton

 Marris and Otter Brighton exists in the space previously known as the Duke of Norfolk and Harvey’s have transformed the inside, making it a brighter and more modern affair.
-Sure, it’s certainly not breaking new ground – you can spot a tiled bar splashbacks, witty neon signs and exposed brick wall in most pubs in Brighton – but you can tell money has been splashed about quite nicely here to combine classic and modern in a reassuring way that should tempt in a cross-section of daytime shoppers and evening pub crawlers alike for a drink.
+It’s certainly not breaking new ground – you can spot a tiled bar splash-backs, witty neon signs and exposed brick wall in most pubs in Brighton – but you can tell money has been spent well here to combine classic and modern in a reassuring way, which should tempt in a cross-section of daytime shoppers and evening pub crawlers alike for a drink.

 There are two rooms, the left one containing the bar, and between them they provide seating options varying between high tables and stools, low tables and chairs, a banquette along part of the wall and a couple of stools at the bar itself.
-There’s a decent amount of space and tables haven’t been crammed in so there’s room to breath, however I can envisage it getting a bit cramped by the bar on really busy nights, particularly as where the bar cue would be, is also the thoroughfare to the loos.
+There’s a decent amount of space and tables haven’t been crammed in so there’s room to breath though to get to the toilets you need to get past the bar which could be tricky on busy nights.

 On this Saturday afternoon the bar room was the more chatty space, mainly down to the chaps at the bar conversing with the barman about football, whereas next door seemed very tranquil indeed, with individuals or couples either on their laptops or having quiet conversations at the high tables.